IBM/BluePic/README.md

 1. Flip the toggle switch to On for Facebook and click the edit button.
 Here, enter your Facebook application ID and secret from your Facebook app's page (see [Create an application instance on Facebook](#1-create-an-application-instance-on-facebook) section for further details).
 <p align="center"><img src="Imgs/facebook-appid-setup.png"  alt="Drawing" height=250 border=0 /></p>

 1. On this page, you will also see a "Redirect URL for Facebook for Developers", copy it because we need it in a minute.
 On your Facebook Developer app page, navigate to the Facebook login product.
 That URL is `https://developers.facebook.com/apps/<facebookAppId>/fb-login/`.
-Here, paste that link into the "Valid OAuth redirect URIs" field and clieck Save changes.
+Here, paste that link into the "Valid OAuth redirect URIs" field and click Save changes.
 Back on IBM Cloud, you can also click the Save button.

-1. One more thing that needs to be done for App ID to work properly is that you need add the `tenantId` for App ID into the `bluemix.plist` for BluePic-iOS.
+1. One more thing that needs to be done for App ID to work properly is that you need add the `tenantId` for App ID into the `cloud.plist` for BluePic-iOS.
 We get the `tenantId ` by viewing our credentials for the App ID service in IBM Cloud, all your services should be under the "Connections" tab of your app on IBM Cloud.
 Once there, click on the "View Credentials" or "Show Credentials" button for your App ID service and you should see the `tenantId ` pop up, among other values.
-Now, simply put that value into your `bluemix.plist` corresponding with the `appIdTenantId` key.
+Now, simply put that value into your `cloud.plist` corresponding with the `appIdTenantId` key.

 1. Facebook authentication with IBM Cloud App ID is now completely set up!